 - What format should be used for the BEST Award budget?

-The NIH Common Fund is launching the Strengthening the Biomedical Research Workforce program to expand the range of training opportunities to prepare early career scientists for entry into the biomedical research workforce.
+The NIH Common Fund's Strengthening the Biomedical Research Workforce program aims to expand the range of training opportunities to prepare early career scientists for entry into the biomedical research workforce.

 The NIH Director’s Broadening Experiences in Scientific Training (BEST) Awards are intended to provide opportunities for institutions to develop innovative approaches to complement traditional research training in biomedical and behavioral sciences.

 The BEST awards should be designed with research-related careers as the primary training target audience.
-However, we are eager to support training activities that would also benefit trainees that wish to undertake a research career, too.
-What we do not wish to support are activities designed to benefit ONLY those trainees focused on a research career.
+However, we are eager to support training activities that would also benefit trainees that wish to undertake a research-intensive career, too.
+What we do not wish to support are activities designed to benefit ONLY those trainees focused on a research-intensive career.

 The BEST Award aims to transform the culture of research training in the biomedical science for both trainees and mentors, and disseminate findings widely across the biomedical research community.
 To catalyze transformative change, we expect that proposed ideas will be notably different than existing programs.
 Institutions that already have established training programs in place may apply, but must carefully explain how support from this award would substantially complement and/or add new dimensions to existing programs.